SailTimer Air Link™

 Easy NMEA Wiring

 Connect the Air Link to a GPS chartplotter or autopilot on NMEA 2000 and/or 0183.
-It can receive wind data on Bluetooth then connect on wires to a Multi-Function Display (MFD) like this one from B&G or the Garmin shown below.
+It can receive transmissions from the SailTimer Wind Instrument™ then connect on wires to a Multi-Function Display (MFD) like this one from B&G or the Garmin shown below.
 For NMEA 2000, the Air Link 4 has a connector socket as shown in this photo where the Air Link, power wires and a GPS antenna are connected to an NMEA 2000 backbone.
-For NMEA 0183, the Air Link has two Input (Listener) and two Output (Talker) wires.
+For NMEA 0183, the Air Link uses 38,400 baud with two Input (Listener) and two Output (Talker) wires.

 Quick Set-Up

 The Air Link is too small to have a screen, so you can configure it with the Air Link app on Android and iOS.
 Just select your wifi network and enter your wifi password.
-Scan on Bluetooth for your SailTimer Wind Instrument and select it to connect.
-That’s it; quick and easy.
+Bring in wired or wireless wind data and retransmit on wifi.
 Full details in the Operating Instructions that come in the box.

 Opto-Isolated